Home » Frequently Asked Questions

 NSU has a residency requirement and all undergraduate students under the age of 21 are required to live on campus unless you meet one of the exemption requirements.
 Information about the residency requirement can be found online at http://onecard.nsula.edu

 Apply early!
-Leases are available on our website here.
+Online leasing is scheduled to begin December 2, 2013.
 Beds fill quickly so apply as soon as you make your decision to attend NSU!

 Apply early!
-Please make sure to complete all sections of the lease and return it along with your $175 payment (check or money order) and all required documentation.
-Incomplete Lease Packets will be returned.
-Assignments are allocated in the order in which completed lease packets are received.
-Therefore, early application and lease completion/return are encouraged.
+Assignments are allocated in the order in which leases are received.
+Therefore, early application is encouraged.
 Two bedroom apartments at University Columns and Private bedrooms at University Place are in high demand and fill quickly.
 If one of these unit types is your first preference, we advise that you apply early.

 If all students involved request each other, complete leasing documents and submit all required fees, we will make every attempt to honor the request.
 Please remember that assignments are done in the order in which completed lease packets are received.
 Students requesting each other as roommates should submit lease packets at the same time to increase the chances of being able to live together.